nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering Previous Modules

-Filters the previous modules of contacts to return a list of persons with any of the previous modules specified.
+Filters the previous modules of contacts to return a list of persons with any of the previous modules specified, so you can easily find and consult people who have finish the module.

 Format: `filterprevmod PREVIOUS_MODULE [PREVIOUS_MODULE]…`